-Designed for business owners with high expenses,, the Ink Business Premier is an outstanding tool for earning points on large purchases.
+Designed for business owners with high expenses, the Ink Business Premier is an outstanding tool for earning points on large purchases.
 However, cardholders are unable to pool those rewards with other Chase cards.
-The ability to pair Chase cards to increase rewards earnings is a significant feather in the issuer’s cap, so this restriction may be cause to look elsewhere for a combination that better suits your business.
+The ability to pair Chase cards to increase rewards earnings is a significant feather in the issuer’s cap, so this restriction may prompt you to look elsewhere for a combination that better suits your business.

 If your business requires strong purchasing power and straightforward, generous rewards on big purchases, the Business Premier card is among the top options available.
 However, it is important to consider your business spending habits and whether you spend enough monthly to justify the $195 annual fee and limited redemption options.
 If not, a different flat-rate business credit card or one that allows you to redeem for travel, like the Ink Business Preferred® Credit Card, could be a better fit.

-- Cardholders can’t take advantage of transfer partners or redeem points for more value toward travel through Chase Ultimate Rewards
+Cardholders have limited redemption options, as they can’t take advantage of transfer partners or redeem points for more value toward travel through Chase Ultimate Rewards.

-- Users can’t combine rewards with other Chase cards to increase rewards value
+Cardholders aren’t able to combine rewards with other Chase cards to increase rewards value.

 Ink Business Premier owners can earn a $1,000 cash bonus in the form of 100,000 Ultimate Rewards points after spending $10,000 on purchases in your first three months.
 This requirement can seem intimidating, but the roughly $3,334 per monthly spend fits in with small business’ assumed average yearly spend of $48,000 when divided evenly.